Stepping into the Software 3.0 Era

 Hardcoding without MCP

-Direct curl calls; breaks when the API changes
+Direct curl calls, any API changes break everything

 Leaky Abstraction